-The FDIC's pursuit of Drexel Burnham Lambert for its role in the S&L crisis may serve as a precursor to similar claims arising from the credit crisis, to the extent that banks have been forced to write down billions of dollars of investments linked to mortgage-backed securities sold by other banks.
-In its pursuit of Drexel, the FDIC and the RTC created a task force to "oversee a nationwide investigation into the losses suffered by failed thrifts caused by improper activities related to Drexel and junk bonds."
-The FDIC and RTC filed claims in Drexel's bankruptcy on behalf of 45 failed institutions for losses exceeding \$11 billion, 26 making the FDIC and RTC the largest claimants in the bankruptcy proceeding.
-Ultimately, the FDIC collected over \$600 million through the Drexel bankruptcy proceeding.27
+pursuit of Drexel, the FDIC and the RTC created a task force to "oversee a nationwide investigation into the losses suffered by failed thrifts caused by improper activities related to Drexel and junk bonds."27 The FDIC and RTC filed claims in Drexel's bankruptcy on behalf of 45 failed institutions for losses exceeding \$11 billion,28 making the FDIC and RTC the largest claimants in the bankruptcy proceeding.
+Ultimately, the FDIC collected over \$600 million through the Drexel bankruptcy proceeding.29

-Stockholders and Other Persons with Influence
+J. Stockholders and Other Persons with Influence

-Under FIRREA, regulators are also authorized to pursue claims against controlling stockholders, any person required to file a change-in-control notice with the appropriate regulator and "any shareholder (other than a bank holding company), consultant, joint venture partner, and any other person . . . who participates in the conduct of the affairs of an insured depository institution."
-FDIC decisions suggest that "participating in the affairs" of a bank requires that a person at least be positioned to "materially influence" the institution's activities.
-The FDIC's suit against Charles Hurwitz as the indirect controlling force of the United Savings Association of Texas, while allegedly darkened by the political interests behind the suit, is an example of how individuals, who may have had no formal role at a bank, can still be pursued by the regulators as an institution-affiliated party.
+Under FIRREA, regulators are also authorized to pursue claims against controlling stockholders, any person required to file a change-in-control notice with the appropriate regulator and "any shareholder (other than a bank holding company), consultant, joint venture partner, and any other person. . . who participates in the conduct of the affairs of an insured depository institution."30 FDIC decisions suggest that "participating in the affairs" of a bank requires that a person at least be positioned to "materially influence" the institution's activities.31 The FDIC's suit against Charles Hurwitz as the indirect controlling force of the United Savings Association of Texas, while allegedly darkened by the political interests behind the suit, is an example of how individuals, who may have had no formal role at a bank, can still be pursued by the regulators as an institution-affiliated party.